Eddy current brake: Linear eddy current brakes

 The kinetic energy of the moving vehicle is converted to heat by the eddy current flowing through the electrical resistance of the rail, which leads to a warming of the rail.
 An advantage of the linear brake is that since each section of rail passes only once through the magnetic field of the brake, in contrast to the disk brake in which each section of the disk passes repeatedly through the brake, the rail doesn't get as hot as a disk, so the linear brake can dissipate more energy and have a higher power rating than disk brakes.

 The eddy current brake does not have any mechanical contact with the rail, thus no wear, and creates neither noise nor odor.
 The eddy current brake is unusable at low speeds, but can be used at high speeds for emergency braking and service braking.

 The TSI (Technical Specifications for Interoperability) of the EU for trans-European high-speed rail recommends that all newly built high-speed lines should make the eddy current brake possible.

-The first train in commercial circulation to use such a braking system has been the ICE 3.

 Modern roller coasters use this type of braking.
 To avoid the risk posed by power outages, they utilize permanent magnets instead of electromagnets, thus not requiring a power supply.
 This application lacks the possibility of adjusting braking strength as easily as with electromagnets.